icanjs/grid-component-canjs/README.md

 ## Changelog

+- 0.8.0 Upgraded to CanJS v3 and Steal v1.
 - 0.7.2 Added changePage, hasPages.
 - 0.7.0 Added simple pagination support with helpers: next(), prev(), pages object.
 Provide `pagination` config option with a number of how many rows to show per page.
 Use `pagedRows` derived list.